 The two identical WCOSS 2 supercomputers, called Dogwood and Cactus, are ranked as the 49th & 50th fastest super computers in the world by Top500.
 To provide greater reliability, the supercomputers are located on opposite sides of the country and on different power grids – in states befitting their names: Dogwood in Virginia and Cactus in Arizona.

-The systems’ 300% greater computing power than the previous systems will enable NOAA to run models with greater accuracy and higher fidelity, and process even greater amounts of weather monitoring data.
+The systems’ 3 times greater computing power than the previous systems will enable NOAA to run models with greater accuracy and higher fidelity, and process even greater amounts of weather monitoring data.
 The billions of observations ingested per day include measurements from sensors on the ground, ocean buoys, weather balloons and weather satellites.
 Models using these data are run at frequencies of every 15 minutes to every 6 hours.

 It’s not at all an exaggeration to suggest that the WCOSS team’s mission-critical work affects every citizen in the country, as well as the military, agriculture, and emergency response teams, all of whom depend on accurate and real-time weather data to do their jobs.
 GDIT's new WCOSS 2 supercomputers will enable future upgrades to NWS weather models that are essential for accurate and timely forecasts and warnings to protect life and property and enhance the American economy.